rei/rei-cedar-docs/docs/foundation/component-variables/README.md

   - Updates to the design system could not be pushed out to those projects unless they were implemented manually
   - With component variables and mixins, teams that are not using Vue can still stay in sync with the design system

-#### Flexibility

-TODO:

-  In those cases where extending the Cedar vue component is not an option, the component variables can be used to create a new component that implements the desired functionality.

-    - Some teams may have strict requirements around performance and bundle size, in which case component variables provide the most lightweight and lowest impact method of consuming Cedar.
-However this does come at an additional maintenance and development cost.

 <hr />

 ### Use When
-  - Your project does not use Vue, but you want to use Cedar components
+  - Your project does not use Vue.js, but you want to use Cedar
-  - Your project requires a small bundle size, and is willing to take on additional maintenance overhead
-  - Your project must strictly control the behavior of it's components in a way that is not possible through the public Cedar API
   - Your component must visually match an existing Cedar component, but not it's functionality.
 For example, a `vue-router` link component that looks like a CdrLink component
+  - Your project requires the smallest possible bundle size, and your team is willing to take on the additional maintenance cost of using component variables instead of the Vue.js Cedar components

 ### Don’t Use When
   - Do not use the component variables in a non-semantic way.
-For example, `cdr-button-base-border-radius` should only ever be used to style the border radius of a button element.
+For example, `cdr-button-base-border-radius` should only ever be used to style the border radius of a button element
-  - Do not publish copies of Cedar components using the variables, as that creates duplication and confusion.
-  - TODO: do not use variables to simply extend components, DIY or ask us before.
+  - Do not use component variables to publish clones or forks of existing Cedar components.
+Instead, work with the Cedar team to find a long term solution to support your use case

 Questions about when to use component variables?
 Ask the Cedar team in [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4)

 <hr/>